-Civil society and media actors are not involved in the audit process of Nasarawa State.
-The 2022 audited financial statement published does not contain specific audit issues identified, observations and recommendations.
-There's no indication of civic and media actors being involved in the activities of the Office of the Auditor-General and the Public Accounts Committee.

-It is important that civic groups who are mostly affected by audit issues and public finance management gaps can use audit information to engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the State's Parliament.
+CS/MEDIA ACTORS NOT INVOLVED IN THE AUDIT PROCESS There is no indication that civil society and media actors are involved in the audit process of Nasarawa State, especially because civic actors do not have electronic access to the report of the Auditor-General on the accounts of Nasarawa State Government.
+The audited financial statement published does not contain key information useful for accountability demands by civic actors.
+It is important that citizens, civic groups and journalists who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the legislature.